 On November 18, 1686, at 7 in the morning, Félix’s great hour had come.
 He was somewhat sure the King would survive the operation and had perfected his self-created instruments.
 Louis XIV trusted his royal derriere and life into the hands of Monsieur Félix.
 Present were Madame de Maintenon, the Dauphin, the King’s confessor François d’Aix, Minister of State François-Michel Le Tellier, and physician Henry Louis Daquin.
 After the King declared “My God, I place myself in your hands.” the operation was performed, the retractor inserted, and the scalpel… well, you can imagine what a messy (bloody) job that was.
 All of it was performed without anaesthetics and the King endured the painful procedure with his usual stoical expression.
 He did not even make a sound.

 The operation was a success.
 One month later, the King was sitting up in bed again and three months later, back in the saddle.
 The court, that was left in darkness until then, was ecstatic with joy and having a fistula became, odd as it sounds, à la mode.

 Suddenly everyone had one, whether they actually had one or not, they were fashionable, even celebrated.
-Some courtiers even walked around with bandaged behinds to honor the King’s fistula and was became known as ‘la grande opération’.
+Some courtiers even walked around with bandaged behinds to honour the King’s fistula and what became known as ‘la grande opération’.